 Grow Herbs to save money

 If, like me, you grew up with dried herbs and found fresh herbs to be an incredible treat, then growing your own herbs can be a complete revelation.
 The taste is SO different.
 And herbs are relatively easy to grow.
 No more throwing down £2 for a pot of parsley or basil, when you can grow your own on a windowsill.
-Now all I need to master is growing coriander, which is notoriously difficult to grow.
+I have finally also mastered growing coriander, which is notoriously difficult to grow.
 Easy herbs to grow include rosemary, basil and parsley.
 Read about the best grown your own herb kits here

 Grow Potatoes to save money

 Potatoes aren’t necessarily expensive to buy, especially if you buy in bulk, but there is a satisfaction about growing your own that I feel can’t be beaten.
 We also find that we tend to substitute potatoes for chicken and meat, especially if we have a lot that are ready to eat.
 So, growing your own potatoes helps in a number of different ways!
 We’ve found it easiest to grow potatoes in specific potato growing boxes, containers or bags.
+We wrote about the BEST potato grow bags here.
 It definitely makes it easier to harvest and keeps them well contained.
-Check out your options for potato bags here
+Our full in-depth guide on how to grow potatoes in bags is here.

 An average potato plant grows 8-10 potatoes.
 8 potatoes on average in the supermarket will cost you £2.
 You can buy a 1-kilo pack of seed potatoes for £5, which will net you around 15 plants.
 So 150 potatoes for £5 (plus your outlay for compost and potato bags or boxes).
 Want to make your own compost?
 Here’s our guide to the best compost bins to help you make compost with no mess and little outlay!